96linan/Performance-Predictor/README.md

+## This repository primarily collects and organizes research works on performance predictor–based neural architecture search (NAS), with a particular focus on the experimental results reported in the literature.
+It provides a structured overview of how different predictors are evaluated across search spaces, tasks, and objectives.
+This repository will be continuously updated to incorporate newly published studies and emerging experimental evidence.

+## 🔬 Literature Overview

 ## RATs-NAS: Redirection of Adjacent Trails on Graph Convolutional Networks for Predictor-Based Neural Architecture Search
 *IEEE Transactions on Artificial Intelligence (2024)*